 I’ve learned to appreciate my tenacity and gentleness, which somehow exist at the same time within me.
 I’ve learned to appreciate how my body needs rest, and how to honor its cycles.
 I’ve learned to appreciate my tendency toward quiet.
 Turns out you don’t have to be talkative and the life of the party to be effective and/or appreciated!
 Who knew?!

 3. What is one of your most rewarding achievements in life?
 Tell us not only what makes YOU most proud but also share the goals and dreams that you still have.

 The life I’ve created for my daughter and myself, post-divorce, is one of my most rewarding achievements.
 I continue to create for us in ways that more closely align with what I really want my life to be.
-Figuring that piece out, the “what do I want for my life,” was the hardest and most crucial one.
+Figuring that piece out, what do want for my life was the hardest and most crucial one.